walisc/WPooW/docs/DataAccess-PostType.md

     ```yaml
     Description:
-         Excutes the generated wp_query and yeilds the result
+         Executes the generated wp_query and yields the result

     Returns: Generator
     ```